CalumRaine/Synth/README.md

 ## To Do

-* Amp LFO: prevent negative volume
-    * Change "depth" parameter to percentage of Math.min(value, 1-value)
-    * Will keep within bounds of 0 to 1
 * Add "hold" button to sustain keys
 * Use velocity from MIDI messages on key press
 * Add preset patches